dready92/10er10/UPGRADE.md

 Upgrade from 0.7 to 0.8
 =======================

+- install the faad command-line (use your distribution packages.
+For example: **apt-get install faad** on ubuntu)
 - install the files from the tarball (thus replacing the old 10er10 version).
 Keep your file **node/config.local.js** in place, as it's the only file having your personnal configuration.
 - re-run the installer script (don't worry, it won't eat your dog) : go to **node/install**.
 Then: